bertofurth/Seagate-Central-Utils/README.md

 * screen - GNU screen is a terminal multplexer.

 ### TODO
-* TODO : Joplin server?
+* TODO : Joplin server, Motion

 Each utility has it's own subdirectory under the base directory of this project where further resources specific to each one can be